HOW TO CHOOSE YOUR WEDDING PHOTOGRAPHER

 Prices are one thing to consider when looking at how to choose a wedding photographer.
 When looking at a photographer’s pricing, you need to see the different packages they offer and what’s included.
 For instance, there might be a fee for additional hours, engagement sessions, albums and much more that might be a little extra.
 Just make sure you know what you are signing up to and if there’s any money to pay later.

-BUDGET: There’s no getting away from it.
-Weddings can be expensive!
+BUDGET: There’s no getting away from it, one of the biggest factors on how to choose a wedding photographer is a budget.
+Let’s face it, weddings can be expensive!
 But after all, is said and done you’ll want pictures that will reflect your day perfectly.

 Like most things, when researching how to choose a wedding photographer, you’ll find a massive variance between wedding photography pricing.
 You’ll find lower end photographers charging just a couple of hundred pounds, mid-range photographers averaging 2/4K and seasoned pros and specialists charging upwards of 10 grand.

 Whatever you decide, remember that an average photographer can make a couture gown look cheap, whereas a good photographer can make a budget gown look amazing.

 Whatever your budget, I promise you this, if you invest in good wedding photography in 10 years when you look back at your beautiful pictures you won’t miss scrapping the chocolate fountain or buying a cheaper pair of shoes… Remember, when all is said and done all you have left are your wedding pictures.